thefinnlab/psyanim-2/docs/getting_started.md

 All user-defined state and behaviors are encapsulated in `PsyanimComponents`, which can be attached to a `PsyanimEntity`.

+When building experiments using jsPsych, we can run `trials` using the `PsyanimJsPsychPlugin` where each trial runs an instance of a `PsyanimScene`.

 ## 2. Creating our first experiment using the Psyanim CLI

 ***Pre-requisites: Requires NodeJS v18.16.0 or higher.***